Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Secondary School Admissions in Chile

 \subsection{Institutional Background and Data}

-We study the match of students with secondary schools (grades 9--12) in Chile in 2007.
-Since 2003, a constitutional reform has established compulsory secondary education for all Chileans up to 21 years of age.
-In principle, a public school has to accept any student who is willing to enroll; a private school can be subsidized by the government or non-subsidized, but in either case, it can select students based on its preferences.
+Since 2003, secondary education has been compulsory for all Chileans up to 21 years of age.
+In principle, a public school must accept any student who is willing to enroll; a private school can be subsidized by the government or non-subsidized, but in either case, it can select students based on its preferences.